 Message Signing – Once the message has been constructed it needs a digital signature written to the message header

-API Call – The sender has the ability to send multiple event/messages in a single API.
+API Call – The sender has the ability to control the number of messages sent within each API call, and to send multiple event/messages in a single API call.
 Messages can only be sent to a single message channel within the same API call.

 API Response – The message sender will need to process the API response.
 The HTTP return code will provide the return for the whole transaction and needs to be considered with the response body as it will provide the details for the acceptance or otherwise for each message sent and will provide Transaction IDs for each message referenced by the Sender Unique Reference.